odin-lang/odin-lang.org/content/docs/style-guide.md

 }
 ```

-### Structs, Enums, and Unions
+### Type Declarations

-Structs, Enums, and Unions are denoted with Ada case.
+All type declarations are denoted with Ada case.

 The members within are snake case.
 Members should have their colon aligned to the left.